otakurity01-jpg/plantjump/README.md

-go to https://otakurity01-jpg.github.io/plantjump/ yo play
+go to https://otakurity01-jpg.github.io/plantjump/ to play